 Adrian Wood, Gwen Baxter, Frank Thies, Janet Kyle, & Garry Duthie.
 A systematic review of salicylates in foods: Estimated daily intake of a Scottish population., Molecular Nutrition & Food Research.
 2011 55, S7-S14.

 Salicylates should not be excluded on their own.
-For further information read Are You Food Sensitive? available for $5.50 from www.amazon.com.au/Are-You-Food-Sensitive-investigate-ebook/dp/B00J7PC5VQ or from this site.
+For further information read Are You Food Sensitive? available for $5.50 from Amazon as an eBook or from this site.
 Joan Breakey dietitian specialising in food sensitivity